Gaussma/StaticLibrary/README.md

 Now I finish all the built in Local for 4 platforms, by setting enviroment variables $(BOOST_ROOT) and $(BOOST_LIBRARYDIR) to the C/C++ and Linker.  !

+.vcxproj must have 4 set of platform info , then we make sure on the appveyor, 4 platform is feasible !
 Now We do a final check :
 In appveyor
 https://ci.appveyor.com/project/XiaoyaoMa/staticlibrary